Integrate PayPal payment gateway in Laravel

 ),

-When using this package, we have to do developments on both sides, on the client and on the server.
-Let's start with the client, which is where we do the most configuration.
+When using this package, we have to do development on both sides, the client and the server.
+Let's start with the client, where we do most of the configuration.

-On the client, let's start by creating a DIV that will serve as a container element for the PayPal widget, you can place any identifier that we will later place to reference the HTML element:
+On the client, let's start by creating a DIV that will serve as the container element for the PayPal widget.
+You can place any identifier that we will later use to reference the HTML element:

 <div id="paypalCard"></div>

-The following function allows us to create the PayPal widget, first, we obtain a reference to the PayPal API that we will use to create the widget by:
+The following function allows us to create the PayPal widget.
+First, we get a reference to the PayPal API that we will use to create the widget by:

 paypal = await loadScript